WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 }
 ```

 The Dapp then validates if the received Session Namespaces comply with the requested Proposal Namespaces.
 If so, the session is established / settled.
 If not, the session is not established and MUST delete all related cached data.
-The Dapp MUST send a `1007` code that tells the Wallet that the Session Namespaces are invalid.

 # Validation test cases